Giacinto Facchetti: Club career

-Born in Treviglio, in the Province of Bergamo (Lombardy), Facchetti began his career with his hometown club, GSD Mario Zanconti, as a forward, due to his pace, powerful shot, and technique.
+Born in Treviglio, in the province of Bergamo of the Italian region of Lombardy, Facchetti began his career with his hometown club, GSD Mario Zanconti, as a forward, due to his pace, powerful shot, and technique.
 While playing for Trevigliese, he was noticed by Helenio Herrera, then manager of Inter, who launched him in Serie A in the late 1960–61 season as an attacking full-back on the left, due to his physique, energy, and tackling ability, in addition to his offensive attributes; he made his club and top-flight debut on 21 May 1961, in a 2–0 away win over Roma.

-The change of role proved to be an effective choice, and eventually, Facchetti developed into one of the most effective defenders in Italian football, forming a notable partnership in defence with fellow Italian full-back Burgnich.
-Facchetti's innovative playing style as one of the first European overlapping full-backs, combining hard defending with offensive prowess, played a key role in the defensive, yet counter-attacking catenaccio system of Herrera's "Grande Inter" side that dominated Italian, European, and World Football in the 60s; whilst conceding few goals defensively, Facchetti was also able to contribute offensively with numerous goals and assists.
-He held the record for most goals in a single Serie A season by a defender, with 10 goals scored during the 1965–66 season, until it was broken by Marco Materazzi during the 2000–01 season.
+The change of role proved to be an effective choice, and eventually, Facchetti developed into one of the most effective defenders in Italian football, forming a notable partnership in defence with fellow Italian full-back Tarcisio Burgnich.
+Facchetti's innovative playing style as one of the first European overlapping full-backs, combining hard defending with offensive prowess, played a key role in the defensive yet counter-attacking catenaccio system of Herrera's "Grande Inter" side that dominated Italian, European, and World football in the 1960s; whilst conceding few goals defensively, Facchetti was also able to contribute offensively with numerous goals and assists.
+He held the record for most goals in a single Serie A season by a defender, with 10 goals scored during the 1965–66 season, until it was broken by Daniel Passarella in 1985–86, and later Marco Materazzi during the 2000–01 season.

-Facchetti spent his entire professional career with Inter, later captaining the side, after Armando Picchi, Mario Corso and Sandro Mazzola, during his final season with the club, between 1977–78.
-With his club, Facchetti won four scudetti in 1963, 1965, 1966 and 1971; one Italian Cup in 1978; two European Cups in 1964 and 1965; and two Intercontinental Cups in 1964 and 1965.
+Facchetti spent his entire professional career with Inter, later captaining the side (after Armando Picchi, Mario Corso, and Sandro Mazzola) during his final season with the club, between 1977–78.
+With his club, Facchetti won four scudetti in 1963, 1965, 1966, and 1971, one Italian Cup in 1978, two European Cups in 1964 and 1965, and two Intercontinental Cups in 1964 and 1965.
 Due to his performances for Inter, Facchetti also narrowly missed the opportunity to become the first defender to win the Ballon d'Or, placing second in 1965, after narrowly missing out on a treble winning season with Inter that year; Inter won the Serie A and the European Cup, but were defeated in the 1965 Coppa Italia final by Juventus.
-Facchetti's 59 goals in Serie A make him the most prolific defender in the history of the Italian league.
+Facchetti's 59 goals in Serie A made him the most prolific defender in the history of the Italian league.